tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 : the collection of resources that are used to support a Slice-Flow Aggregate.

 Slice-Flow Aggregate:
-: a collection of packets that match a NRP Policy selection criteria and are given the same forwarding treatment; a Slice-Flow Aggregate comprises of one or more IETF network slice traffic streams; the mapping of one or more IETF network slices to a Slice-Flow
+: a collection of packets that match an NRP Policy selection criteria and are given the same forwarding treatment; a Slice-Flow Aggregate comprises of one or more IETF network slice traffic streams; the mapping of one or more IETF network slices to a Slice-Flow